|

 Sizes of Containers | Stuffing Methods | Types of PU Locations | Reading FCL Rate | Avoiding Mistakes | S.O.C.

-Our primary business is shipping from the U.S. freight LCL (Less Than Container Load).
-With LCL, multiple shippers share space in 40-foot sea freight containers, which are efficiently loaded and unloaded by professionals at Container Freight Stations (CFS).
 With FCL freight (Full Container Load), shippers typically rent entire containers from steamship lines and are responsible for picking up, loading, unloading, and returning the containers.

 FCL is the abbreviation "Full Container Load" used in international cargo transportation.

-Do not confuse the containers' trucking between CYs and seaports, which is included in FCL ocean freight, with local containers' trucking from/to CY.
 Such trucking is called Pre-carriage and On-carriage, or local trucking.
-That assumes containers' ground transportation from/to container yards to/from cargo locations.
-Local trucking is NOT included in ocean freight rates.
-If an ocean freight carrier offers local trucking, local trucking costs are separated from ocean freight.
+That assumes ground transportation from/to CY to/from cargo locations.
+Local trucking is NOT included in sea freight rates.
+If an ocean carrier offers local trucking, local trucking costs are separated from ocean freight costs.

-Finally, there could be direct shipping from the USA to the destination country, OR shipping from the USA with trans-shipping via a hub seaport somewhere on the way to the port of entry to the final destination.
-For example, containers can be shipped from the USA via ports such as Hong Kong, Singapore, Hamburg, etc.
+Finally, there could be direct shipping from the USA to the destination country, OR with trans-shipping via a hub seaport somewhere on the way to the port of entry to the final destination.
+For example, it can be shipped from the USA via ports such as Hong Kong, Singapore, Hamburg, etc.

 With LCL, unlike with FCL, shippers are not obligated to load and secure cargo in containers.
 Unless you are experienced in container stuffing, think twice before ordering a full container.